pablocorteslorenzo/shared/README.md

 # shared
-# this a repository with shared resources and tools
+# this a repository with shared resources and tools...